 March.
 Autumn.
-I was visiting Tasmania, our southern-most Australian state, for the first time.
+I was visiting Tasmania for the first time.

 The east coast was immune, dramatic and beautiful.
 The north-western inland forests were still reasonably lush and green.
 Clouds hugged mountains, exposed cliffs were mossy and ferny.
 It was dry but the thickly-forested landscape survived.
 I tried to capture the surrounding countryside: granite, pines, rainforest gullies.

-I was determined to reach Strathgordon, explore Lake Pedder and stay overnight, but unsure if the single road in would be open.
+I was determined to reach Strathgordon, explore Lake Pedder and stay overnight, but unsure if the road in would be open.
 Fires had already rumbled through adjacent Mount View and Southwest National Parks.
-But luck was with me, and still with no other soul in sight, I cruised into fire-affected areas, some still gently smoking.
+But luck was with me, and still with no other soul in sight, I cruised into gently smoking fire-affected areas.
 I chose my rest stops carefully as the sun started to disappear behind grey-white drifting smoke.

 Then, I rounded a bend and saw this:

 The fresh fire was to the north east of me, I was heading west, the winds were nor’westerlys…hmm.
-Windblown smoke can create an illusion of close fire, but windblown embers can make it real.
-Battling mind-games, I kept driving until I safely reached Lake Pedder.
+Windblown smoke created the illusion of close fire, but windblown embers made it real.
+Battling mind-games, I decided to keep going and drove without stopping until I safely reached Lake Pedder.
 In retrospect I wish I’d taken more photos of the dramatically scorched and apocalyptically-beautiful landscape.
-But fear and uncertainty won out; I didn’t stop.
+But fear and uncertainty won out.

-Conditions changed overnight.
+Overnight the conditions changed.
 A misty rain settled in and the temperature dropped by 20 degrees.
 The Tassie I expected was back.
-Retracing my steps of the day before, everywhere smelled of damp fire and smoke.
-I saw light green growth evident as plants recovered.
-Others were softly sizzling in the dampness.
+Retracing my steps of the day before, everything smelled of damp fire and smoke.
+Some plants already had light green growth peeking through, recovering from earlier fires.
+Others remained softly sizzling in the dampness.

 My favourite image is this one below.
 A grass tree, intact, leaves curled delicately as a result of bushfire, traumatised, elegant, beautiful.